microsoft/MSBuildForUnity/README.md

 # MSBuildForUnity

-MSBuildForUnity solves the problem of establishing a clear dependency relationships between Unity project and other .NET components such as external (to Unity) C# projects, or NuGet packages.
-It creates a familiar to .NET developers project structure and ensures that the dependencies are resolves and brought into the Unity project as appropriate.
+MSBuildForUnity solves the problem of establishing clear dependency relationships between Unity project and other .NET components such as external (to Unity) C# projects, or NuGet packages.
+It creates a familiar to .NET developers project structure and ensures that the dependencies are resolved and brought into the Unity project as appropriate.
 With this component, you can:

 - Share code between Unity and other .NET projects (such as UWP XAML apps, Xamarin apps, etc.).
 - Consuming existing .NET components (e.g. NuGet packages).